mastodon/documentation/content/en/admin/config.md

 This variable cannot be defined in dotenv (`.env`) files as it's used before they are loaded.
 {{</ hint >}}

+#### `MASTODON_USE_LIBVIPS`

+By default, Mastodon uses ImageMagick to process images in posts.
+As an alternative, [libvips](https://www.libvips.org) 8.13+ can be utilized, which has better performance and lower resource utilization.

+When installing Mastodon from source, this defaults to `false`, set to `true` to enable.

+When utilizating the Mastodon project container image, this is hardcoded to `true` and should not be overridden.

+**Version history:**\
+4.3.0 - added

 ### Scaling options {#scaling}

 {{< page-ref page="admin/scaling" >}}